Using Two Tone Kitchen Cabinets (Designer Tips & Ideas)

 Consider zoning – if using a different finish for the base and overhead doesn’t work for you, you can try to separate the finishes into zones.
 Example: place your plain color on the main wall cabinets, then use wood for the kitchen island.

-Use a color wheel – Using a color wheel and choosing two complimentary, adjacent or analogous colors that work together well is a safe bet.
+Use a color wheel – It’s a safe bet to use a color wheel and choose two complementary, adjacent, or analogous colors that work together well.

 Consider darker cabinets on the bottom and lighter on the top – This can have the advantage of helping your kitchen space look larger with lighter color on top, and grounding the space with the dark color on the bottom.